New Zealand Tax Rates and Tips for US Expats

 In addition to the annual income tax, New Zealand also imposes several other forms of taxation.
 These include:

-- Goods and Services Tax (17.5% on all applicable goods and services)
+• Goods and services tax: 15% on all applicable goods and services

-- Excise Duty on certain products, such as alcohol, tobacco, and some fuels
+• Excise Duty: Levied on certain products, such as alcohol, tobacco, and some fuels (the rate varies depending on the product)

 New Zealand has no official capital gains tax, though certain capital gains are taxed through separate tax regimes.
 If you are claiming gains, we recommend consulting a tax professional to determine your liability.